Compression Limiters Information

 Plastic does not have the compressive strength to withstand the force applied by the tightening of a screw or bolt.
 Plastic may crack or creep underload and allow the assembly to become loose.
 Compression limiters are designed to be inserted into a hole before the fasteners are inserted and tightened.
 These devices are non-threaded metal inserts made from materials such as brass, aluminum, stainless steel, or steel.
 They are designed in various configurations in order to meet the strength and alignment requirements and assembly techniques of the specific application.
 Compression limiters may be manufactured as solid or split down one side.
 They may also have knurled edges or undercuts for the purpose of retaining the insert in the part hole.

 There are four techniques that are employed to install compression limiters.
-Typically the installation techniques used is dependent on factors such as production rate and plastic part tool design.
+Typically, the installation technique used is dependent on factors such as production rate and plastic part tool design.

 Compression limiters are also designed with specific installation methods in mind.
 When choosing a type of compression limiter, the installation method must also be taken into consideration.